Management of vasogenic edema in patients with primary and metastatic brain tumors

 Tumor-related disruption in the blood brain barrier is caused by two major mechanisms:

 ●The absence of tight endothelial cell junctions in tumor blood vessels.
-These vessels develop in response to angiogenic factors such as vascular endothelial growth factor (VEGF) and basic fibroblast growth factor (bFGF, FGF - 2) .
+These vessels develop in response to angiogenic factors such as VEGF and basic fibroblast growth factor (bFGF, FGF - 2) .

 - Peritumoral edema.
 In: The Gliomas, WB Saunders, Philadelphia 1999. p.107.